0xTamil/awesome-low-level/README.md

 ---

 ## How to Learn ?

-Now that you know how to refer to this megathread, you may still ask:

-**"Okay, but how do I actually learn?"**

 Low-level programming can be difficult.
 You will get stuck, make mistakes, feel burnt out, or sometimes regret starting.
 That is normal.
 Learning how to deal with difficult problems is part of becoming a programmer.

-This section explains two things: **project-based learning** and how to use **AI tools without becoming dependent on them**.

 ### Project-Based Learning